Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Business Tax Receipt fee depends on the type of business that you will be applying for.
 For a fee schedule you may refer to our municode 86-43.
 However, please take into consideration that there will be additional fees for the reviews of other disciplines such as Zoning, Building, DERM, and Fire.

-There are three ways to pay for the business tax receipt.
+There are two ways to pay for the business tax receipt.
 Please see below

 Pay in person: